griverorz/griverorz.github.io/_pages/research.md

 * The Political Preferences of the Wealthy in the U.S. and the Netherlands (Marko Klasnja, Liz Suhay, and Paul Smeets).

+* Using Natural Language Processing and Machine Learning to Process Open Text Field Comments in a Panel Study (with Catherine Billington, Kristin Chen, Andrew Jannett, and John Riddles)

 #### Books

 * (exp.
 2020): Retooling Politics: How Digital Media are Shaping Politics (with Andreas